strongSquirell/DataScience/2Getting and cleaning data/README.md

-# Getting and cleaning data
+# Getting data
-This folder contains information how to get and clean data in R and Python(will be added later).
+This folder contains information how to get data in R and Python(will be added later).

 __Data__ are values of qualitative or quantitative variables, belonging to a set of items.